sftpplus/sftpplus-docs/docs/configuration-client/index.rst

         Learn how to configure an SMB location to provide access to an SMB server over TCP.

+    .. grid-item-card:: :octicon:`sliders` Oracle Database SQL
+        :link-type: doc
+        :link: ./oracle-database

+        Learn how to configure an Oracle Database location to send and receive files using SQL statements, with data stored in the database.

     .. grid-item-card:: :octicon:`sliders` Exchange Online Mailbox
         :link-type: doc
         :link: ./exchange-online